t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_big_query.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-Now you know how to prepare the data for importing user events from the Big Query table.
+Now you know how to prepare the data for importing user events from the BigQuery table.

 **Thank you for completing this tutorial!**